nodejs/node/doc/guides/backporting-to-release-lines.md

 branch.
 In order to submit a backport pull request to another branch, simply replace that with the staging branch for the targeted release line.

-1. Checkout the staging branch for the targeted release line
+1. Checkout the staging branch for the targeted release line.
-2. Make sure that the local staging branch is up to date with the remote
+2. Make sure that the local staging branch is up to date with the remote.
-3. Create a new branch off of the staging branch
+3. Create a new branch off of the staging branch, as shown below.

     ```shell
     # Assuming your fork of Node.js is checked out in $NODE_DIR,